Simon Wessely: Honours

 He was named in the Health Service Journal Top 100 Clinicians in 2014 and 2015.
 He was also listed in Debrett's Top 500 as one of the seven most influential doctors in the country.

-In 2013 Wessely led the successful bid to the National Institute for Health Research to establish a Health Protection Research Unit (HPRU) for Emergency Preparedness and Response which he now chairs.
+In 2013, Wessely led the successful bid to the National Institute for Health Research to establish a Health Protection Research Unit (HPRU) for Emergency Preparedness and Response which he now chairs.

-Also in 2013 he became one of the first men in 100 years to be awarded Honorary Fellowship of the Medical Women's Federation (MWF) for work on issues "of practical relevance to the lives and careers of women in medicine".
+Also in 2013, he became one of the first men in 100 years to be awarded Honorary Fellowship of the Medical Women's Federation (MWF) for work on issues "of practical relevance to the lives and careers of women in medicine".

-In July 2017 Wessely became the first psychiatrist to be elected as President of the Royal Society of Medicine.
+In July 2017, Wessely became the first psychiatrist to be elected as President of the Royal Society of Medicine.

-In February 2017 he was appointed as Regius Professor of Psychiatry at King's College London, the first Regius Chair at KCL and the first in psychiatry anywhere in the United Kingdom.
+In February 2017, he was appointed Regius Professor of Psychiatry at King's College London, the first Regius Chair at KCL and the first in psychiatry anywhere in the United Kingdom.

-On 26 June 2019 Wessely was awarded an Honorary Doctorate of Science by the University of Oxford.
+On 26 June 2019, Wessely was awarded an honorary doctorate of science by the University of Oxford.

 On 6 May 2021, he was elected a Fellow of the Royal Society (FRS), becoming only the fourth psychiatrist since Freud to receive this distinction, the highest in UK science.

-In 2024 Wessely became a Freeman of the City of London.
+In 2024, Wessely became a Freeman of the City of London.

 In the 2025 Birthday Honours, he was appointed a Knight Grand Cross of the Order of the British Empire (GBE) by King Charles III "for services to mental health".